wuyuchao1992/jenkins-maven-demo-v1/README.md

 ---

+Execution Machine Performance
+The following charts show the CPU, memory, and disk usage on the machine executing the tests during the test period.

 **Note**: This report serves as a record of preliminary exploratory testing results.
 Subsequent tests will be adjusted and supplemented based on optimization outcomes.